 Ladybug, Ladybird, Ladybeetle . . whatever name you know them by, why are they considered lucky and given as gifts?

 Ladybirds are truly well-known and well-loved as supposed luck-giving gifts all over the world.
-Gifts featuring ladybirds, like a ladybird necklace or earrings, for example, are suitable presents for any event that people feel requires an extra bit of good fortune - like a graduation for example or a new job or a relocation, and for all everybody: men or women, boys or girls - whether that person is your girlfriend or boyfriend, husband or wife, your daughter or son, your mother or father, or brother or sister.
+Gifts featuring ladybirds, like a ladybird necklace or earrings, for example, are suitable presents for any event that people feel requires an extra bit of good fortune – like an exam for example or a new job or a relocation, and Ladybird mean something to everybody: man or woman, boy or girl.
+And whether that person is your girlfriend or boyfriend, husband or wife, your daughter or son, your mother or father, or brother or sister, the gift of a symbolic ladybird is a gift with meaning.
 But why?
 What is the meaning of ladybird symbolism and ladybird jewellery?

 Nearly all cultures believe that a ladybug is lucky.
 Many societies also link the sight of a ladybug with future luck in love, good weather, a financial windfall, or the granting of wishes.
 Having a ladybug land on you is supposed to be particularly lucky in some cultures, and some people believe that when a ladybug lands on an object, that object will be replaced by a new and improved version.
 In other words, ladybirds or ladybugs mean good luck.